-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS No. 142"), goodwill and intangible assets with indefinite lives are not subject to amortization, but are monitored annually for impairment, or more frequently, if necessary, if there are indicators of impairment.
-Any impairment would be measured based upon the fair value of the related asset based on the provisions of SFAS No. 142.
-Under SFAS No. 142, in performing the first step of the goodwill impairment testing and measurement process, we compare our entity-wide estimated fair value to net book value to identify potential impairment.
+In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142"), goodwill and intangible assets with indefinite lives are not subject to amortization, but are monitored annually for impairment, or more frequently, if there are indicators of impairment.
+Any impairment would be measured based upon the fair value of the related asset based on the provisions of SFAS 142.
+Under SFAS 142, in performing the first step of the goodwill impairment testing and measurement process, we compare our entity-wide estimated fair value to net book value to identify potential impairment.
 We estimate the entity-wide fair value utilizing our market capitalization, plus an appropriate control premium.
 We have utilized a control premium which considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
-We utilize the entity-wide approach for assessing goodwill for impairment and compare our market value, plus an appropriate control premium, to net book value to determine if a potential impairment exists and whether a formal impairment evaluation is required.
-If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of income.
+If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of operations.

 The goodwill amount for acquisitions is initially recorded based upon a preliminary estimated purchase price allocation and is subject to change.
 Any preliminary purchase price allocation is based upon our estimate of fair value, and is finalized as we receive other information relevant to the acquisition, such as exit costs related to lease obligations.